 First, get as far away from the snake as soon as you can.
 Next, get to any phone and call 911.
 Treat your bite as an emergency.
 Stay calm and move as little as possible.
 There is venom in your body and you do not want to help it circulate.
 Do not suck out the blood.
 This can transfer venom to your mouth and will likely not take all the venom out from you.
 Do not cut off the infected part either.
 Wait for the doctors and do NOTHING.

-Where are Tiger Rattlesnakes Found in America?
+Where Do Tiger Rattlesnakes Live?

 Tiger rattlesnakes are found in many parts of Arizona, including its central and south-central parts.
 They were also recently found in Arizona’s southern Peloncillo Mountains.
-They are known to be present in Isla Tiburón in the Gulf of California as well as southern Sonora and Mexico.
+They are known to be present in Isla Tiburón in the Gulf of California as well as in southern Sonora and Mexico.